 - 12 oz red raspberries fresh or frozen

 - 5 C green chile peppers stems and seeds removed, about 10-12 large peppers

 - 1 pkg dry pectin 1 3/4 oz.

 - Combine raspberries and green chiles in the food processer and puree until broken down.

-- Add the raspberries, green chiles, water, and lemon juice in an 8 quart non-stick heavy bottom pot.
+- Add the raspberries, green chiles, water, lemon juice and pectin in an 8 quart non-stick heavy bottom pot.

 - Bring to a boil over medium high heat, stirring constantly.